Omensah-15/Omensah-15/README.md

 📍 Ghana | 📧 heavenzlebron7@gmail.com | 🔗 [GitHub](https://github.com/Omensah-15) | 📞 +233 25 755 6147

 ## About Me
-Data professional with hands-on experience in Machine Learning, Data Analysis, Risk & Fraud Analytics, and Business Intelligence.
-Skilled in detecting fraud, assessing credit risks, analyzing customer behavior, monitoring network anomalies, and building interactive dashboards for actionable business insights.
+Data Scientist and Machine Learning Engineer with proven experience in building predictive models and end-to-end applications for high-stakes domains.
+I specialize in fraud detection, risk analytics, and transforming complex data into actionable business intelligence.
+My core strength lies in implementing production-ready solutions—from concept to deployment—that enhance security, reduce financial loss, and drive strategic decisions.

 ## Technical Skills